MOMables® Healthy Lunches for Kids

 Rinse the shelled frozen edamame under water and pack it inside another compartment.
 The edamame will thaw by lunch.

-Tips for a perfect bento box with fruits and veggies
+Tips for a Perfect School Lunch with Fruits and Veggies

 Separate